chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 The most successful DAOs accept that purely decentralized governance is a fiction.
 They invest in community building, compensate sustained contribution, and maintain transparency about which decisions require broad consensus versus expert judgment.
 Effective governance emerges not from perfect voting mechanisms but from cultivating communities of people who care enough to show up consistently, coordinate despite pseudonymity, and navigate the tension between democratic ideals and the practical need for efficient decision-making by informed participants.

 ## Section III: Token Economics and Distribution

+But what drives people to participate in this messy, time-consuming process in the first place?
+Why should anyone spend weeks crafting proposals, debating in Discord, and mobilizing millions of dollars worth of voting power?
+The answer lies in how governance tokens are designed and distributed.
+A poorly designed token economy creates apathy and manipulation.
+A well-designed one aligns individual incentives with collective success.

 ### The Token Designer's Dilemma